Tips for Navigating Report Cards

-Receiving a report card can be a mixed bag of emotions for any parent.
-For some parents of children with ADHD, it can sometimes feel like an extra layer of stress when grades are not as expected.
+Receiving a report card can be a mixed bag of emotions–for any parent–and it can feel like an extra layer of stress if grades are not as expected.

 1. Understand the "Why"